(Pocket-lint) - Google has had a wide range of video and chat solutions over the years, many discontinued and many overlapping in their offering.

 Google has been adding functions to Google Meet to make it more consumer friendly, adding controls, a gallery view, more advanced screen sharing options, including individual Chrome tabs - although some of these controls aren't as granular as Zoom when it comes to participant control and screen sharing.

 Google pushes the security angle, however, saying that it's encrypted in transmission as well as encrypted when saved on Google Drive.
 It supports video up to 720p and anyone with a Google account can join a Google Meet.

 Google Meet runs in a browser with no need for plug-ins or desktop apps.
 There are apps for Android and iOS devices.
 Google says that running in common browsers makes it more secure.

-While Google was once being positioned as an SMS conversation tool, the rise of Messenger - with support for RCS - has seen this emerge as Google's natural place for "chat", but Hangouts still works as a group chat solution for many people.
+While Hangouts was once being positioned as an SMS conversation tool, the rise of Messenger - with support for RCS - has seen this emerge as Google's natural place for "chat", but Hangouts still works as a group chat solution for many people.